onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 ```

 This type of zone can also store different element types.
-For example, create another grid with PENTA (prisms) and merge connectivities in a single multi-elements grid:
+For example, create another grid with PENTA (prisms) and merge the connectivities into a single multi-element grid:

 ```python
 # create a PENTA zone